 - Dark discolouration of the gum

-Is the root canal process painful?
+Is the process painful?
 Is there a reason to be anxious?

-Root canal therapy should not be painful.
+The therapy should not be painful.
 As the mouth is numbed with local anaesthetic during the procedure, you should experience no more discomfort than having a tooth filling.
-A root canal procedure is likely to take longer, though.
+The procedure is likely to take longer, though.

 Many people may suffer from pain caused by an infected tooth before the treatment, but this is often relieved by the root canal procedure.
 There is no need to be anxious about the process.
 It is a straightforward, standard dental treatment that can save an infected tooth and prevent it from being extracted.

 Saving the tooth is good news for you in terms of maintaining the function, cosmetic appearance and as well as for financial reasons.
-Replacing a missing tooth is likely to cost more than a root canal procedure.
+Replacing a missing tooth is likely to cost more than this procedure.

 What is root canal treatment, and should I be afraid? – The bottom line